-The College of Nursing at Montana State University is a multi-campus college with the MSU College of Nursing curriculum being delivered in Billings, Bozeman, Great Falls, Kalispell and Missoula.
-The college's administrative offices are located in Bozeman.
+The College of Nursing at Montana State University is a multi-site college, delivering the nursing curriculum in five locations across Montana.
+The college’s administrative offices are located in Bozeman.

 Campus Contact Information:

 Billings: MSU College of Nursing, 1500 University Drive, MSU-Billings Campus - Box 574, Billings, MT 59101 (406-657-2912)

 Bozeman: MSU College of Nursing, Anna Pearl Sherrick Hall, P.O.
 Box 173560, Bozeman, MT 59717-3560 (406-994-3783)

 Great Falls: MSU College of Nursing, 400 15th Avenue South - Suite 106, Great Falls, MT 59405 (406-771-4450)

 Kalispell: MSU College of Nursing, 210 Sunny View Lane - Suite 5, Kalispell, MT 59901 (406-751-6967)